jkrumow/TBStateMachine/README.md

 ### Nested States

-`TBSMStateMachine` instances can also be nested as sub-state machines.
-To achieve this you will use the `TBSMSubState` wrapper class:
+`TBSMState` instances can also be nested by using the `TBSMSubState` wrapper class:

 ```objective-c
 TBSMStateMachine *subMachine = [TBSMStateMachine stateMachineWithName:@"Sub"];